21bhu/data_angel/README.md

         legend.title = element_text(size = 12),
         legend.text = element_text(size = 10)
     )

-(Please replace images/steps_vs_sedentary_minutes.png with the actual path to your saved plot image.)

 Insight: This visualization highlights a clear inverse relationship: as sedentary minutes increase, total steps generally decrease.
 This underscores the significant impact of inactivity on overall daily movement.
 The data reveals that users spend a large portion of their day being sedentary, with a median of 1229 steps, far below health recommendations.
 Key Insights and Recommendations